 Why it happens: This behavior stems from internalized beliefs about what makes someone “truly” straight or masculine.
 It’s a defense mechanism to deflect suspicion.

-2. His Body Language Doesn’t Match His Words
+2. His Body Language Contradicts His Words

 Body language often tells the real story when words don’t.
 Pay attention to unconscious signals that might contradict what he’s saying.